Can a Trucking Company Be Held Liable for Hiring an Unfit Driver?

 Suing for Negligent Hiring After a Truck Accident

-A North Carolina trucking company can be liable for negligence if it hires a driver that it knows or reasonably should have known is not fit to operate a truck or other large commercial vehicle on public roadways.
-You can sue a trucking company to recover your damages after the driver causes an accident that leaves you injured, but you will need the services of a knowledgeable and experienced North Carolina truck accident attorney investigate the company’s hiring policies and the actions it took to determine the driver’s skills and safety record.
+A trucking company can be liable for negligence if it hires a driver that it knows or reasonably should have known is not fit to operate a truck or other large commercial vehicle on public roadways.
+You can sue a trucking company to recover your damages after the driver causes an accident that leaves you injured, but you will need the services of a knowledgeable and experienced truck accident attorney investigate the company’s hiring policies and the actions it took to determine the driver’s skills and safety record.

 How We Investigate Trucking Companies